Search results for

 There are still reasons to choose YouTube Music over Spotify.
 Google’s service is right up your alley if you love watching music videos.
 It’s also an excellent option for those who want to get YouTube Premium features, although that will require an extra $3 per month (totally worth it!).
 These are the two main selling points of YouTube Music right now, but if they aren’t super important to you, I’d suggest you subscribe to Spotify.

-YouTube Music is better if you don’t want to spend money and are satisfied with a free plan.
+YouTube Music is also better if you don’t want to spend money and are satisfied with a free plan.
 Especially if you’re using it on a computer.
 You can play any song you like and skip as many times as you want.
-If you wish to browse the web on your mobile device while listening to music or turn off the display to save battery life, Spotify is a better option.
+Spotify is a better option if you wish to browse the web on your mobile device while listening to music or turn off the display to save battery life.
 As already mentioned, there’s no winner when it comes to the free plan, so you’ll have to base your decision on the limitations you can more easily live with.

-Keep in mind that both services offer a free one-month trial for their premium service.
+Remember that both services offer a free trial for their premium service.
 So, if you’re still on the fence regarding which one to go with, test them out both first to see which one you like better.
+That said, Spotify more often extends the trial period.
+For example, right now we can see it offering a three-month free trial.
+This gives Spotify another point.

 Spotify Premium